0

 • 2

 I don't have the experience to back this up but I think that management structure would vary quite a bit organization to organization.
 If an organization leads to someone answering to multiple bosses clear definition of roles is required but how they are defined will be unique to that organization.
-Sep 16, 2014 at 18:35
+Commented Sep 16, 2014 at 18:35

 • This question would be a lot better (and less of a polling question) if it were about you and your organization, rather than a generic "best practices" sort of question.